MindFlayer SGD: Efficient Parallel SGD in the Presence of Heterogeneous and Random Worker Compute Times: Experimental details

 We take $d = 1000$,

 Assume that all $n$ workers has access to the following unbiased stochastic gradients:

 where $\xi \sim \mathcal{N}(0, 0.0003^2)$, thus, we get that in \Cref{ass:stochastic_variance_bounded} we have,

 Now setting the convergence threshold $\epsilon = 10^{-4}$, we can infer all theoretical parameters.
 To find the optimal time corresponding to \algname{Rennala SGD} we need to fix the times, we do that by either removing the randomness, or adding the expected randomness.
 On the other hand, for \algname{MindFlayer SGD} we use the results from \Cref{theorem_mindflayer_time_complexity} to set the theoretical number of trials for each client.
+For some experiments we used theoretical stepsizes, e.g. Figure \ref{fig_single_device_plots}, for others we used the range of stepsizes from a set $\{2^i | i \in [-10, 10]\}$, e.g. Figures \ref{fig_modified_mf}, \ref{fig_modified_mf}, and \ref{inf_bernoulli_multiple}, similarly to \citet{tyurin2024optimal}.
+Finally, for the nonconvex problem in Figure \ref{log_cauchy} we tried the set $\{0.01, 0.001, 0.0001\}$.

 In addition to the experimental results shown throughout the paper, we ran two more experiments.
-One with the Infinite-Bernoulli distribution on the same quadratic problem, and a second with the Log-Cauchy distribution with a small two-layer neural network on the \href{https://yann.lecun.com/exdb/mnist/}{MNIST} \citep{lecun1998gradient} dataset, see Figures \ref{inf_bernoulli_multiple} and \ref{log_cauchy}.
+One with the Infinite-Bernoulli distribution on the same quadratic problem, and a second with the log-Cauchy distribution with a small two-layer neural network on the MNIST dataset, see \Cref{inf_bernoulli_multiple} and \Cref{log_cauchy}.